 5 Discussion

-In this article, we suggested that turn taking in conversation imposes constraints on the information structure of turns.
+In this article, we have suggested that turn-taking in conversation imposes constraints on the efficiency of different basic word orders in interactive language use.
 Languages should adapt to these constraints, and we should see evidence of this adaptation in the structures of the world’s languages.
-Support for this idea can be found by identifying a constraint that conversation imposes, generating a prediction about the distribution of linguistic structures that should emerge from these constraints, and then testing this predic- tion against real data.
-We suggested that the need for rapid turn taking imposes a ‘crunch zone’ for online language processing around the ends of turns, and hypoth- esised that this might affect the optimal position of crucial elements in a clause.
-We presented an agent based model to help generate predictions about how these constraints should affect the cultural evolution of language, then compared the results to real data.
-We found a reasonable qualitative match between the output of the model and the distribution of basic word orders in the real world.
+Support for this idea can be found by identifying a set of constraints that conversation imposes, generating a prediction about the distribution of linguistic structures that should emerge from these constraints, and then testing this prediction against real data.
+We have suggested that the need for rapid turn-taking imposes a ‘crunch zone’ for online language processing around the ends of turns, and hypothesised that this might affect the optimal position of crucial elements in a clause.
+We presented an agent-based model to help generate predictions about how these constraints should affect the cultural evolution of language, then compared the results to real data.
+We found a reasonable qualitative and quantitative match between the output of the model and the distribution of basic word orders in the real world.

-The model suggests that speakers within a culture will co-ordinate their gram- matical structures, and that any of the basic orders can become the conventional way of communicating.
+The model suggests that speakers within a culture will tend to co-ordinate their grammatical structures, such that genuine free word-order is unlikely to survive in a conversational context, and that any of the basic orders can become the conventional way of communicating.
 However, because the structure of a prior turn has knock- on effects for the production of the next turn, there is a bias for cultures to evolve towards pushing the verb further back in the turn.
 This leads to a distribution of basic word order which mirrors the distribution we see in the real world.

 There are many issues to resolve.
 The model is extremely simple and makes many assumptions that could be relaxed.
 The parameters also need to be tied to specific cognitive mechanisms, rather than abstract notions of processing cost.
-Rules of the sequential organisation of conversation could be built into the model.
+Rules of the sequential organisation of conversation could also be built into the model.
 The model also makes more general predictions about grammatical structures within conversations which could be tested.
-For example, do speakers alter the in- formation structure of their turns to aid processing through by local co-ordination?
-However, it serves as a useful tool for thinking about the relationship between con- versation and cognition in a cultural evolution framework.
+For example, do speakers alter the information structure of their turns to aid processing through by local co-ordination?
+Despite these limitations, we believe that the model provides a useful tool for thinking about the relationship between conversation and cognition in a cultural evolution framework.

 References